Prestons Building (Former)

 Extent of List Entry

-Extent includes the land described as Lots 3‐4 DP B (CT WS2D/238), Westland Land District), Westland Land District and the building known as Prestons Building (Former) thereon.
+Extent includes the land described as Lots 3‐4 DP B (RT WS2D/238), Westland Land District), Westland Land District and the building known as Prestons Building (Former) thereon.

 West Coast Region